Billing and Payments

 Three Rivers Hospital policy is to admit and treat all persons without regard to race, color, sex, handicap, national origin, or religious creed.
 Admission requirements and assignments of hospital facilities are the same for all persons.
 There are no distinctions in eligibility for receiving any patient care services.
 Hospital facilities are available to all patients and visitors.
 Individuals and organizations having occasion to refer patients for admission or recommend Three Rivers Hospital are advised to do so within the hospital’s policy to provide quality health care to all persons.

-Three Rivers Hospital has partnered with AccessOne to provide patients affordable, long-term payment options for your out-of-pocket medical expenses.
-With a AccessOne payment plan, you can make monthly payments within your budget over a longer period of time.
-Other benefits include:
+Three Rivers Hospital has partnered with Help Financial to provide patients affordable, long-term payment options for your out-of-pocket medical expenses.
+With a Help Financial payment plan, you can make monthly payments within your budget over a longer period of time.

 What will my monthly payment be?

-Below is an example of what your monthly table could be with AccessOne *
+Below is an example of what your monthly payment could be with Help Financial *

-* This table is an example and may not reflect your specific situation.
-A $25 minimum monthly payment is required
+* A $25 minimum monthly payment is required.

 Hours & Contact Info